A density theorem for asymptotically hyperbolic initial data satisfying the dominant energy condition: Introduction

+for any $V \in \mathcal{N}$, where $\mathcal{N}$ is the linear space spanned by restrictions of coordinate functions of Minkowski spacetime to the upper unit hyperboloid. \end{theorem}

+The applications of our results are similar to those of \cite[Theorem~18]{SpacetimePMT}.
+In particular, the results are used in the proofs of the positive mass theorem for asymptotically hyperbolic manifolds by Chru\'sciel and Delay \cite{ChruscielDelayPMT} and for asymptotically hyperbolic initial data sets by the second author \cite{AHJang}.
+They can also prove useful for establishing other geometric inequalities for asymptotically hyperbolic initial data, such as those discussed in \cite{ChaKhuriSakovich}.

 The paper is organized as follows.
-The definition of mass and its continuity with respect to the initial data is discussed in Section~ \ref{secPreliminaries}.
+The definition of mass and its continuity with respect to the initial data set is discussed in Section~\ref{secPreliminaries}.
 In Section~\ref{secStrictDEC} we show that a given asymptotically hyperbolic initial data set satisfying the dominant energy condition can be perturbed slightly to satisfy the strict dominant energy condition, while changing the mass arbitrarily little.
-Then in Section~ \ref{secConfHyp} we make a further perturbation to conformally hyperbolic asymptotics, while preserving the strict dominant energy condition.
-In Section~\ref{secWang} we prove a density result in the critical case, concerning asymptotically hyperbolic initial data sets that have {\em Wang's asymptotics} (see Definition~\ref{defWangData}).
-Finally, in Section~\ref{secRemarks} we give comments on extensions of the results of this paper.
+Then in Section~\ref{secConfHyp} we make a further perturbation to conformally hyperbolic asymptotics, while preserving the strict dominant energy condition.
+In Section~\ref{secWang} we prove a density result concerning asymptotically hyperbolic initial data sets that have Wang's asymptotics.
+We also discuss how one can switch to Wang's asymptotics given the approximating initial data set constructed in Section~\ref{secConfHyp}.
+Finally, in Section~\ref{secRemarks} we give comments on possible extensions of the results of this paper.
 Some supplementary results concerning differential operators on asymptotically hyperbolic manifolds are contained in Appendices \ref{appFredholm}, \ref{secAbove}, and \ref{secUC}.